Mendelian Genetics: Definition, Overview, Synonyms, Examples, Process, Factors, Topics

 In this respect, Mendel cross-pollinated plants that had antithetical traits and traces the transmission of these features in consequential generations.
 He, in this way, established that plant traits do not blend but are passed down in discrete parcels—which he referred to as "factors," now called genes.
 This research laid clear explanations for dominant and recessive traits, introducing this study into modern genetics.
 His findings were published in 1866, but the world forgot them until the beginning of the 20th century when they were rediscovered, celebrated, and confirmed by other scientists.

-Mendel's Laws Of Inheritance
+Mendel's Laws of Inheritance

 Through pea plant experimentation, Gregor Mendel founded some of the fundamental principles of genetics that explain heredity in organisms from one generation to another.

-Law Of Segregation
+Law of Segregation

-Mendel's first law is that, during gamete formation (the production of eggs and sperm), the two alleles of a trait separate, or segregate, so each gamete is passed only one allele for each trait.
+Mendel's first law is the Law of Segregation, that, during gamete formation (the production of eggs and sperm), the two alleles of a trait separate, or segregate, so each gamete is passed only one allele for each trait.
 In other words, if there is a plant having an allele for purple flowers (P) and an allele for white flowers (p) while making gametes, these will separate on their own, as some gametes receive P and others p.

-Law Of Independent Assortment
+Law of Independent Assortment

 Law of Dominance

-Mendelian Traits And Terminology
+Mendelian Traits and Terminology

 In Mendelian genetics, certain terms are defined for the constituent elements and products of inheritance.